devangini02/devangini02.github.io/README.md

-# Devi Vanalia's github portfolio
+# 👋 Hi, I’m Devi Vanalia
-# The following documents include R and Python projects.
+# 💼 I am currently an MSc Candidate for Data Science and Public Policy (Economics) at UCL
+# 💞️ I am interested in deep learning models, predictive analytics, and policy analysis.
+The programs I primarily use are Python, R, and SQL.